VirtualButFake/fusion-components-docs/docs/libs/theme-framework.md

 name: ThemeFramework
 description: The framework that sets up the theming engine for all components.
 usage: |
-  ThemeFramework doesn't have it's own documentation and for that reason, most relevant functions and types are documented here as they are widely used throughout the components.
+  theme-framework doesn't have it's own documentation and for that reason, most relevant functions and types are documented here as they are widely used throughout the components.

   The theming engine allows a `color`, `transparency` and `shadow` to be defined.
 Each base component will pick up on these.